-Saudi Arabia orders its citizens to leave Lebanon
+Saudi Arabia, regional allies caution citizens over Lebanon

-Beirut, Lebanon (CNN)Saudi Arabia has ordered its citizens to leave Lebanon and avoid travel there as tensions between the two countries hits a fever pitch.
+Beirut, Lebanon (CNN)Saudi Arabia, and Gulf allies Kuwait and the UAE, have ordered their citizens to leave Lebanon and avoid travel there as tensions in the Middle East hit a fever pitch.

-"Due to the current situation in Lebanon, the Kingdom has asked its citizens, whether visiting or residents, to leave Lebanon as soon as possible.
-We also advise citizens not to travel to Lebanon from any international destination," the Foreign Ministry said in a statement Thursday.
+"Due to the current situation in Lebanon, the kingdom has asked its citizens, whether visiting or residents, to leave Lebanon as soon as possible.
+We also advise citizens not to travel to Lebanon from any international destination," the Saudia Arabia Foreign Ministry said in a statement Thursday.

-The development comes after Saudi Arabia accused Lebanon of declaring war on the Kingdom earlier this week, citing the presence of Iranian-backed Hezbollah members in its government.
+The development comes after Saudi Arabia accused Lebanon of declaring war on the kingdom earlier this week, citing the presence of Iranian-backed Hezbollah members in its government.
 One Saudi official said Hezbollah had committed "acts of aggression" against Riyadh.

+Hours after Saudi Arabia began urging its citizens to leave Lebanon, Kuwait's Foreign Ministry released a similar statement.
+The official Kuwait News Agency reported the country is following Saudi Arabia's footsteps in recommending citizens leave Lebanon and restrain from traveling to the country.

+Kuwait credited "circumstances experienced by Lebanon at the moment" as the reason its government was advising Kuwaiti citizens to leave Lebanon as soon as possible.

-On Saturday, Lebanon's Prime Minister Saad Hariri unexpectedly resigned in a televised address from the Saudi capital, creating a political vacuum in an already politically fractured country.
+On Saturday, Lebanon Prime Minister Saad Hariri unexpectedly resigned in a televised address from the Saudi capital, creating a political vacuum in an already politically fractured country.

 In the resignation speech, Hariri accused Iran of meddling in the region, causing "devastation and chaos."